 Most hard flanks usually start as a soft flank.
 For example, you did a soft flank and picked up a kill.
 Great, now you can estimate the situation and see if you can turn that into a hard flank since this hard flank will now be easier with 1 person dead.

-If the enemy team is still not focused at you, or is generally weak, instead of moving back to your team, you can turn it into a hard flank and pick up more kills.
+If the enemy team is still not focused on you, or is generally weak, instead of moving back to your team, you can turn it into a hard flank and pick up more kills.
 You will need to practice this a lot in order to boost your Skill Rating in Overwatch

 You Don’t Have To Do It All The Time